SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Refactor Program and Uniform Blocks
 * Destroy OpenGL buffers and recreate them when assigning data to an object
-* Move OpenglProcedures to upper namespace and a separate compilation unit
 * Return const& from EntityRepository and build a method for mutations
 * Generalize core type of Matricies, so that it can support also double
 * Consider to allocate controller classes on stack(use const T& instead of std::shared_ptr/std::unique_ptr)